Applied Battlefield Concepts Corporate Staff Ride Website

 .. resume-type, employment history, job descriptions, recommendations, Wall Street experience, professional writing career, publications, awards, corporate staff ride information ...

 Steven L. Ossad Facebook Page

-... photos, research files, archival documents, visits to battlefields, staff ride materials, drawings, collected images, maps ...,
+... personal and professional photos & scans, research files, archival documents, visits to battlefields, staff ride materials, drawings, collected images, maps ...,

 Finalist, 2011 Army Historical Foundation Distinguished Writing Award

 A hero who faced down Pancho Villa with only a pistol and turned the tide of battle during the Salerno Operation in late 1943, John Lucas discovered at Anzio that his comrades were more dangerous than his enemies.

 Brevet Colonel, Commander of the 30th Indiana Volunteers, and recipient of the Medal of Honor - all by the age of 23 - Henry Lawton's career spanned four decades until he fell in battle "bringing democracy to a distant land."
 Featured on the Center of Military History Civil War Website

 The only American armored division commander to die in battle, Maurice Rose was the son and grandson of rabbis who rose from private to general to lead the premier American armored force to victory over the Nazi empire.

 Winner, 2003 Army Historical Foundation Distinguished Writing Award